 When to Contact IT Support

-Contact your IT help desk if:
+Call your IT help desk if:

-- All 10 steps fail to resolve the issue
+- All 10 steps fail

 - Your CAC PIN is locked after too many attempts

-- Your certificates show as expired or revoked
+- Certificates show as expired or revoked

 Preventing Future Issues